ricvath/useful-mac-utilities/readme.md

-# Useful Mac Apps & Utilities
+# Useful Apps & Utilities for macOS and iOS

 >A list of useful (mostly) free / open-source mac applications.
 >Respect and support the devs of the listed apps.